BioJulia/KmerAnalysis.jl/docs/src/man/counting_reads.md

 CurrentModule = KmerAnalysis
 ```

-# Counting kmers in read datasets
+# Counting k-mers in read datasets

-MerCounting provides some more dedicated counting algorithms for counting kmers
+MerCounting provides some more dedicated counting algorithms for counting k-mers
 in read datasets, particularly ReadDatastores.

-This is because as conceptually simple as counting kmers is, to do it quickly
+This is because as conceptually simple as counting k-mers is, to do it quickly
 for large sequencing read datasets output by sequencing machines can be
 difficult for some datasets.

-There are many ways you can try to optimise the kmer counting process, and many
+There are many ways you can try to optimise the k-mer counting process, and many
-kmer counting tools already exist.
+k-mer counting tools already exist.

 MerCounting provides a `Counters` submodule, which contains nessecery methods
-and types required to implement various kinds of kmer counter, as well as
+and types required to implement various kinds of k-mer counter, as well as
 exporting a selection of "off-the-shelf" methods that use different counting
 strategies, one or several of which hopefully suit the user's dataset and
 computational resources available.
 We describe and showcase these below.

-## The `serial_mem` counter
+## The `SerialMemCounter` counter

-The [`serial_mem`](@ref) counter is the simplest kmer counter for reads that
+The [`SerialMemCounter`](@ref) counter is the simplest k-mer counter for reads that
 is provided.

-It counts kmers in each read serially, and stores the kmers and counts entirely
+It counts k-mers in each read serially, and stores the k-mers and counts entirely
 in RAM.

 ```@docs
-Counters.serial_mem
+SerialMemCounter
 ```

 It is fairly simple to use.
 First you need a ReadDatastore, if you need to